alle0017/sticker/README.md

 ...
 component.refs.myList
 ```
+if the ref attribute is used inside a for loop the corrisponding refs[key] will contain an array to all the elements in the loop.
+Also, if you use the ref attribute on a tag inside an "if", then, even if it is not attached to the dom, it will be referred inside the corrisponding refs[key].

 ## BIND ATTRIBUTE
 if you have already worked on applications, either native apps or web apps, you know the importance of the two way data binding. this can be achieved, in sticker, with the bind property: